alephium/docs/docs/FAQ.md

 ### When importing my seed to another desktop wallet, is there a way to import all generated addresses with it?

-At the moment, when using the desktop wallet, one will have to manually re-generate each address when restoring a mnemonic into a new wallet.
-Assuming a wallet had generated X active addresses (an address is considered active when it has had at least one transaction), when the mnemonic of this wallet is restored and X addresses are generated, those addresses will be the same addresses as before and will have the same balance.

-Automatic address discovery will be added in the near future.
-That way, when restoring a wallet, the app will automatically start a scanning process to find addresses that are "active" (active = have been used to send/receive transactions), so that the user doesn't have to manually re-generate them.
+Yes!
+When restoring a wallet, the app will automatically start a scanning process to find addresses that are "active" (active = have been used to send/receive transactions), so that the user doesn't have to manually re-generate them.

 ### What analytics does the desktop wallet collect?